Table Of Contents

 What Does Kubecost Do?

-Kubecost provides real-time visibility into Kubernetes costs so you can avoid overspending while maintaining optimal performance at all times.
+Kubecost provides real-time visibility into Kubernetes costs to avoid overspending while maintaining optimal performance at all times.
 With Kubecost, you can view costs across in-cluster, shared, and external cloud services, get cost optimization recommendations, and receive alerts on trending Kubernetes costs to prevent overruns.

 Unlike many Kubernetes monitoring tools, Kubecost also collects, analyzes, granulates, and optimizes Kubernetes costs.
 Additionally, it supports deployment in on-premises, AWS (EKS), Azure (AKS), Google Cloud (GKE), and Air Gapped Kubernetes environments.

-With Kubecost, you can split costs by owner, deployment, namespace, team, environment, etc., so that chargebacks and showbacks are possible.
+With Kubecost, you can split costs by owner, deployment, namespace, team, environment, etc., to make chargebacks and showbacks possible.
+However, it does not support non-cluster use cases like visibility, optimization, or forecasting.

 Kubecost